 Then is it possible to retrieve data from Android device without USB debugging?

 Chances are you can still retrieve your precious data you thought you could lost forever.
 When you encountered disasters like scenarios device damaged, system crash, locked screen, black screen, and virus attack, you still have chance to get access your damaged device and get your files back.
-A special Android Data Extraction (Damaged Device) gives you the ability to rescue your personal data.
+A special Android Data Recovery (damaged device) gives you the ability to rescue your personal data.